microsoft/TypeScript-wiki/API-Breaking-Changes.md

 # TypeScript 3.0

-The deprecated internal method `LanguageService#getSourceFile` has been removed.
+- The deprecated internal method `LanguageService#getSourceFile` has been removed.
 See #24540.
+- The deprecated function `TypeChecker#getSymbolDisplayBuilder` and associated interfaces have been removed.
+See #25331.
+The emitter and node builder should be used instead.

 # TypeScript 2.8
 - `getJsxIntrinsicTagNames` has been removed and replaced with `getJsxIntrinsicTagNamesAt`, which requires a node to use as the location to look up the valid intrinsic names at (to handle locally-scoped JSX namespaces).